MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/retention-policies.md

 ### Using PowerShell

-To create and manage Teams retention policies by using [Office 365 Security & Compliance PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell), use the following cmdlets:
+To create and manage Teams retention policies by using [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell), use the following cmdlets:

 |Policy|Rule|
 |---|---|